tangentsoft/pidp8i/README.md

 Run `./configure --help` for more information on your options here.

-<a id="runtime"></a>
-## Runtime Configuration
+## <a id="runtime"></a>Runtime Configuration

-The `pidp8i` command may be configured by the `pidp8i.rc` file, located by default in `/opt/pidp8i/etc/`.
-This is a Bourne shell script which is sourced by `pidp8i` if it exists which may set the following variables for the `pidp8i` script to affect how it works:
+The `pidp8i` command sources a Bourne shell script called `pidp8i.rc` — normally installed in `/opt/pidp8i/etc` — which you may edit to override certain details of the way that script runs.
+The intended purpose is to give you a place to define local overrides for default variables:

 <a id="rc-screen-manager"></a>